NetSPI/PowerHunt/README.md

 * make formal ps module
 * show help text here
 * Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)

- Secondary Todo
- --
-* update collect-startup-registry-run to cover HKU, not just HKLM